Osiris-Team/Dyml/README.md

 - API design, core ideas:
   - Rely on default values
   - Either null or nothing (no empty values/strings)
-  - Keep it simple (few objects that can do a lot)
+  - Keep it simple but powerful (few objects that can do a lot)

 `example.yml` [code](src/test/java/examples/yaml/FeaturesExample.java)
 ```YAML